freillat/MarketProject/README.md

 The objective was to build a complete, automated pipeline that:
 1.  **Downloads** the latest hourly price data from the Binance exchange.
+2.  **Enriches** the dataset with external market sentiment and macroeconomic data.
-2.  **Engineers** a rich set of over 30 technical and time-based features.
+3.  **Engineers** a rich set of over 30 technical and time-based features.
-3.  **Trains** a powerful XGBoost model to predict the next hour's price movement.
+4.  **Trains** a powerful XGBoost model to predict the next hour's price movement.
-4.  **Simulates** two distinct trading strategies on out-of-sample data.
+5.  **Simulates** two distinct trading strategies on out-of-sample data.
-5.  **Visualizes** the results in an interactive dashboard.
+6.  **Visualizes** the results in an interactive dashboard.

-The ultimate goal was to develop a strategy that could generate returns with significantly lower risk than a simple "Buy and Hold" benchmark.
+The ultimate goal was to develop a strategy that could generate a superior risk-adjusted return (measured by the Sharpe Ratio) compared to a simple "Buy and Hold" benchmark.

 ---
 ## Technology Stack 💻
 This project utilizes a modern, open-source data science stack:
 * **Python 3.11**
 * **Data Manipulation:** Pandas
-* **Data Sourcing:** `ccxt`
+* **Data Sourcing:** `ccxt`, `pandas-datareader`
 * **Feature Engineering:** `pandas-ta-openbb`
 * **ML Modeling:** Scikit-learn, XGBoost
 * **Dependency Management:** Pipenv